jennyknuth/dashboard/app/components/weather/weather-instructions.md

 You will soon receive a text from n.io with the weather at your current location.

-See the output at the top of this screen (or at `nio.school/[your unique lab number]/weather`).
-You will see current conditions, a 10-day forecast, and the streaming data being published by n.io.
+Scroll to the top of this page (`nio.school/[your unique lab number]/weather`) to see the output of your services.
+You should see the current weather conditions, a 10-day forecast, and the streaming data being published by n.io.